Servoy/svyCloud_E2E/readme.md

 During the deployment of the application, the URL of the application gets passed as a parameter.
 This parameter ensures that the test will always navigate to the URL of the deployed application.
 ```
-Given I go to the test domain
+Given I navigate to the test domain
 ```

 This step compares the current URL with the given URL